-Greek honey is known for its high quality, sweet fragrance, and the heavenly taste.
-From spreading it over bread to adding it to tea, the Greek honey will not only take your dish to the next level but also offer innumerable health benefits.
+Greek honey is known for its high quality, sweet fragrance, and heavenly taste.
+From spreading it over bread to adding it to tea, Greek honey will take your dish to the next level and offer innumerable health benefits.

 It comes in different varieties, depending on where the bees forage.
-Thyme honey is considered the best out of all the varieties.
-You should take some Greek honey back home because these are denser and richer in aromatic substances compared to honey available in other countries.
+Thyme honey is considered the best out of all the types.
+Some people take Greek honey back home because it is denser and richer in aromatic substances than honey in the United States or Australia, for example.

 If you’re wondering what to shop for in Athens, here is another excellent Greek souvenir to take back home: a mati talisman.

+Evil eye jewelry is a huge part of the Mediterranean culture.
 Mati means “eye” in Greek.
 According to Greek tradition, a mati talisman will guard you against bad luck and protect you from the envy of others.
-Evil eye jewelry is a huge part of the Mediterranean culture.
-You will find the peculiar blue evil eye in pendants, bracelets, and earrings in the jewelry stores all over the towns.
+You will find the peculiar blue evil eye in pendants, bracelets, and earrings in jewelry stores throughout the towns.

-Bouzouki is a popular Greek musical instrument that has a round body with a long neck and a fretted fingerboard.
+Bouzouki is a popular Greek musical instrument with a round body, long neck, and fretted fingerboard.
 It was brought to Greece by Greek immigrants from Anatolia after the 1919-1922 war in Asia Minor.
 It is now an important part of modern pop Greek music and occupies an extraordinary place in the hearts of Greeks.

 If you are a music lover or have a music lover friend, Bouzouki is an excellent Greek souvenir to buy in Greece.
 If you are low on budget, there are miniature Bouzoukis available that are less expensive and lightweight.